fwip/mtg_pronouns/reworded_cards.md

 **Creature  — Serpent**

 Whenever Shrouded Serpent attacks, defending player may pay {4}.
-If they doesn't, Shrouded Serpent can't be blocked this turn.
+If they don't, Shrouded Serpent can't be blocked this turn.

 **(4/4)**